Jerry Nolan: Career

 Nolan outlived his long-time friend by only a few months.
 During that period he was working on a recording project with singer/songwriter/guitar Greg Allen and bassist Chicago Vin Earnshaw.
 In late 1991, while Nolan was being treated for bacterial meningitis and bacterial pneumonia at St. Vincent's Hospital in New York, he suffered a stroke and went into a coma from which he never recovered.
 He spent his final weeks on a life support system and died on January 14, 1992.
 He was buried at Mount Saint Mary's Cemetery in Flushing, New York.
+He had been diagnosed with HIV several years prior to his death.

 A biography titled Stranded in the Jungle: Jerry Nolan's Wild Ride - A tale of drugs, fashion, the New York Dolls, and Punk Rock, was released in 2017, from Hal Leonard Corporation's Backbeat imprint.
-Author Curt Weiss, was formerly Lewis King, drummer for Beat Rodeo and the Rockats.
+Author Curt Weiss was formerly Lewis King, drummer for Beat Rodeo and the Rockats.